Marist University: IBM partnership

 Marist also has had a longstanding partnership with IBM.
 IBM tests concepts and applications in education, business and communication.
 The joint study began in 1988 with the installation of a $10 million IBM 3090 mainframe computer on campus.
-In the fall 2002 semester, the institution installed a new zSeries 900 mainframe that provides a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
-In 2009, Marist and IBM began three research projects involving grid computing, e-learning applications and computing on demand.
+In the fall 2002 semester, the institution installed a new zSeries 900 mainframe that provided a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
+In 2009, Marist and IBM began three research projects involving grid computing, e-learning applications, and computing on demand.

-In December 2011 it was announced that Marist and IBM are also working towards developing a "cloud computing" center to be housed at Marist's Hancock Center.
-In early 2012 the School of Computer Science and Mathematics installed two IBM z114 mainframes with a zEnterprise BladeCenter Extension (zBX) making Marist the first college or university in the world to have this combination.
-The project has since been named The IBM SmartCloud solution at Marist College.
-In October 2019 Marist installed the world's first IBM LinuxONE III, a secured enterprise platform for mission-critical applications and sensitive data for hybrid cloud.
+In December 2011, it was announced that Marist and IBM were also working towards developing a "cloud computing" center to be housed at Marist's Hancock Center.
+In early 2012, the School of Computer Science and Mathematics installed two IBM z114 mainframes with a zEnterprise BladeCenter Extension (zBX), making Marist the first college or university in the world to have this combination.
+The project has since been named The IBM SmartCloud solution at Marist University.
+In October 2019, Marist installed the world's first IBM LinuxONE III, a secured enterprise platform for mission-critical applications and sensitive data for hybrid cloud.